SaturnFramework/Saturn/docs/content/explanations/controller.md

 }
 ```

 To create a subcontroller, start with creating a controller for your model.
-After that, define it as a subcontrolller inside the main controller with the following code:
+After that, define it as a subcontroller inside the main controller with the following code:

 ```fsharp
     subController "/yourModel" yourModelController
 ```

+## API Reference

+Full API reference for `controller` CE can be found [here](../reference/saturn-controller-controllerbuilder-10.html)

+Full API reference for `Controller` module containing useful helpers can be found [here](../reference/saturn-controllerhelpers-controller.html)